waishun78/crypto-wallet-simulator/README.md

 - Manage Portfolio trades
 - Monitor value of portfolios of particular trades
 - View Cryptocurrency Market Value
+- Sort/Filter Accounts by performance

 ## Backend Functionalities
 - Create, Read, Update and Delete cryptocurrencies owned (CRUD)
 - Sort/Filter cryptocurrencies owned by value
 - Sort/Filter all cryptocurrencies by value
-- Get all the users with the top performing portfolios
+- Get all the users with the top performing accounts/portfolios